Yankees vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Isiah Kiner-Falefa and the New York Yankees take the field against Matt Olson and the Atlanta Braves at Truist Park on Tuesday at 7:20 PM ET.
+The Atlanta Braves and Austin Riley will take the field against the New York Yankees and Aaron Judge on Wednesday at 7:20 PM ET, at Truist Park.

-The Braves are the favorite in this one, at -210, while the underdog Yankees have +170 odds to play spoiler.
-The over/under for the contest has been set at 11 runs.
+The Yankees have been listed as +170 moneyline underdogs for this matchup with the Braves (-210).
+The over/under for the matchup has been set at 10 runs.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.